openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

     let c: Color = Color.Green
     console.log(Color[c]) // prints: Green

-See :ref:`Enumeration Methods` in the experimental section for the additional methods available for enumeration types and constants.
+The additional methods available for enumeration types and constants can be found in :ref:`Enumeration Methods` in the chapter Experimental Features.

 .. index::
    enumeration constant